pharaox/travelers/README.md

 Due to the increased volume of travel caused by this mod and the new travel danger events mentioned above, more characters may die or get injured due to travel danger events than before.
 To compensate for this, the travel safety of all travel caused by this mod is increased compared to vanilla travel.
 If you prefer, you can increase it even further or decrease it to its default level via a game rule.

 Prisoners are a special case.
 Imprisoned characters always travel as companions of a "prisoner escort" group leader, who joins the imprisoner's court only temporarily and leaves on arrival, and may also get some of the danger events mentioned above.
-If their travel is aborted for any reason, e.g. death due to an event, all prisoners escape.
+If their travel is aborted for any reason, for example death due to an event, all prisoners escape.

 Imprisoned rulers traveling to their jailor's capital are assigned a "prison guard" travel leader, can't add travel options, and other characters may not join their entourages.
 They also don't get any vanilla travel events, but may still be affected by the danger events mentioned above.